Amistad for Families

 Amistad for Families not only works with the child or parent who has experienced neglect or abuse, but with each member of the family unit.
 In collaboration with our staff, parents come to the Amistad for Families Center to create a Family Development Plan that focuses on achievable and measurable goals.
 Our support services include: daily tutoring and nutritious meals for children, psychological evaluations, weekly parenting classes, counseling, spiritual formation, home visits to monitor living conditions, referrals to attend Alcoholics Anonymous, assistance in finding jobs and housing, and microloans.

 The average intensive intervention with a family lasts one year, followed by six months of monitoring.
-Amistad for Families serves 35 families concurrently and up to 60 families in a calendar year.
+Amistad for Families serves up to 76 families in a calendar year.
 Our staff includes: a program coordinator, community facilitator, social worker, educational psychologist, early education teacher, tutor, and cook.
-Since 2014, we have served over 250 families and 500 children.
+Since 2014, we have served over 350 families and 700 children.
 The program maintains an approximately 70% success rate, defined as a family who meets at least 85% of their personalized family development goals.
-Not a single child from these families has subsequently entered an orphanage.

 No other organization in Cochabamba works comprehensively with family members to both keep families together (Amistad for Families) and to unite biological siblings who have been abandoned (Villa Amistad).